Child Safety and Wellbeing

 Christ Church Grammar School has zero tolerance for child abuse.
 All allegations and safety concerns are treated very seriously and consistently with our policies and procedures.
 We have legal and moral obligations to contact authorities when we are concerned about a child or young person’s safety, which we follow rigorously.

-Christ Church Grammar School is committed to providing a child safe environment where children and young people are safe and feel safe, and their voices are heard about decisions that affect their lives.
+Christ Church Grammar School is committed to providing a child-safe environment where children and young people are safe and feel safe, and their voices are heard about decisions that affect their lives.
 Particular attention is paid to the cultural safety of Aboriginal children and children from culturally and/or linguistically diverse backgrounds, as well as the safety of children with a disability and those who identify as gay, lesbian, bisexual, transgender and/or intersex.
-Our complaints process is child-focussed and responsive to the concerns of children and young people.
+Our complaints process is child-focused and responsive to the concerns of children and young people.

 Christ Church Grammar School is committed to preventing child abuse and identifying risks early, and removing and reducing these risks both in physical and online environments.
 We have robust human resources and recruitment practices to reduce the risk of child abuse by new and existing Council members, staff and volunteers.
 We are committed to regular and ongoing education and training on child safety and wellbeing for our Council members, staff and volunteers.